jezhumble/javasysmon/README.md

 Download latest
 ---------------

-The current version of JavaSysMon is 0.3.0, released January 8th.
-You can get it here: http://github.com/jezhumble/javasysmon/downloads
+The current version of JavaSysMon is 0.3.4, released March 19th 2013.
+You can get it here: http://continuousdelivery.com/downloads/javasysmon/javasysmon-0.3.4.jar

 Run it with java -jar